 In the words of Jean-Luc, the hero of my novel, The Silk Romance: ‘We have a saying that there are three rivers at the heart of Lyon.
 There’s the river Rhône, the river Saône and there’s the river of tears left by the silk workers.’

 Although silk-weaving is now a dying industry in France, I have revived it in my contemporary romance novel, which is set in a silk mill in present-day Lyon.
-I touched on this briefly in my post The Next Big Thing and I thought you might be interested in learning a little more about the history of silk in this wonderful part of France.
+I thought you might be interested in learning a little more about the history of silk in this wonderful part of France.
 It’s a fascinating story and as for the final product – well, what’s not to love in the glamorous sheen and feel of genuine silk?

 Up until the fifteenth century the French imported all their silks, from places such as Asia and Italy, but as you can imagine, this was incredibly expensive, and so Louis XI decided to establish French production in Lyon simply in order to save money.
 Later, in the sixteenth century, François I allowed Lyon to control the monopoly of the silk production – and so the City of Silk was born.

 In 1804 there came a development which revolutionised not just the silk industry, but the textile industry around the world.
 A Lyonnais named Joseph-Marie Jacquard developed a method of producing patterned fabrics using perforated cards.
 This caused a massive leap forward in weaving techniques – a sort of early computerised production – which spread rapidly throughout Europe and through other textile industries, including the woollen industry in West Yorkshire, where I live.
 (In fact perforated cards were used up until very recently in the mill in Bradford where I used to work.
 It was only towards the end of the twentieth century that true computerised production, including computer aided design, began to be the norm.)